-On cross-examination, witness Cox confirmed a provision in the Purchase Agreement whereby Red Bird could terminate the Purchase Agreement with Etowah for any reason if it does not receive regulatory approval unconditionally granted in a form satisfactory to Red Bird, as determined in Red Bird's sole and absolute discretion.
+On cross-examination, witness Cox provided confirmation regarding a provision in the Purchase Agreement whereby Red Bird could terminate the Purchase Agreement with Etowah for any reason if it does not receive regulatory approval unconditionally granted in a form satisfactory to Red Bird, as determined in Red Bird's sole and absolute discretion.
 Tr. vol. 2, 73-74.

-Witness Franklin testified that the Public Staff does not agree with the Company's assertion that consideration of an acquisition adjustment and due diligence expenses should be deferred until Red Bird's first rate case versus this transfer proceeding.
-Tr. vol. 2, 221.
-He also stated that S.L.
-2023-67 provides that the Commission shall issue an order approving the application upon finding that the proposed grant or transfer, among other things, is in the public interest.
-Id.
+Public Staff witness Franklin testified that the Public Staff does not agree with Red Bird's assertion that consideration of an acquisition adjustment and due diligence expenses should be deferred until Red Bird's first general rate case versus this transfer proceeding.
+Id. at 22 He also stated that Session Law 2023-67 provides that the Commission shall issue an order approving the application upon finding that the proposed grant or transfer, among other things, is in the public interest.
 Witness Franklin opined that, "[t]he Commission cannot determine if the transfer is in the public interest if it does not know the impact to rate base and customer rates of the acquiring utility's proposed acquisition adjustment and due diligence expenses."
 Id.
-Witness Franklin also emphasized that Red Bird has indicated that in its first rate case it would seek uniform rates.
+Witness Franklin also emphasized that Red Bird has indicated that in its first general rate case proceeding it would seek uniform rates.
 He testified that having to decide issues pertaining to acquisition adjustments and due diligence expenses for multiple utility systems in a future rate case would, "unduly complicate and encumber the rate case proceeding."
 Id.
 Witness Franklin also noted that the information required for an acquisition adjustment decision and most of the due diligence expenses of Red Bird are already known.
 Furthermore, witness Franklin testified that deferring to Red Bird's future rate case the decisions on an acquisition adjustment and appropriate due diligence expenses would not be in the public interest.
-He noted that there is a long-established procedure before the Commission of addressing these costs as part of a transfer proceeding.
+He noted that there is a long-established procedure by the Commission to address these costs as part of a transfer proceeding.
 Id. at 222.
-Witness Franklin cited as support the following utility transfer proceedings, which predate the Commission's precedent decision in Docket No. W-1000, Sub 5: Docket Nos.
+Witness Franklin cited as support the following utility transfer proceedings, which predate the Commission's precedent decision in Docket No. W-1000, Sub 52: Docket Nos.
 W-274, Sub 122; W-354, Subs 39, 40, 41, 74, 79, and 81; and W-1012, Subs 2 and 3.
 Id. at 222.

-Witness Feasel testified that the value of the acquisition adjustment and the rates should be determined in the current transfer proceeding as soon as the transaction is closed.
-The Company needs to record the acquisition adjustments on its books and start amortizing the acquisition adjustment immediately for corporate accounting and reporting purposes.
-The value of the acquisition adjustment and the depreciation rate should be determined in the current transfer proceeding in order for the Company to meet the accounting reporting requirements of GAAP.
-Tr. vol. 2, 253-54.
+Public Staff witness Feasel testified that the value of the acquisition adjustment and the rates should be determined in the current transfer proceeding as soon as the transaction is closed because Red Bird needs to record the acquisition adjustment on its books and start amortizing the acquisition adjustment immediately for corporate accounting and reporting purposes.
+She stated that the value of the acquisition adjustment and the depreciation rates should be determined in the current transfer proceeding so that Red Bird can meet GAAP reporting requirements.
+Id. at 253-54.

-Public Staff witness Lynn Feasel, for comparison purposes, calculated the estimated revenue requirement associated with the acquisition adjustment, due diligence expenses, and planned future improvements to the Etowah system that Red Bird intends to recover in its first rate case after acquiring the Etowah system.
-Witness Feasel provided in her testimony a confidential table that compared the Company's calculations to the Public Staff's and showed significant differences between the calculations.
-Tr. vol. 2, 196-97.
+For comparison purposes, witness Feasel, calculated the estimated revenue requirement associated with the acquisition adjustment, due diligence expenses, and planned future improvements to the Etowah wastewater system that Red Bird intends to recover in its first general rate case proceeding after acquiring the Etowah wastewater system.
+Witness Feasel provided in her testimony a confidential table that compared Red